Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   # Enables the [~Home] message.
   # If false it will make it harder for enemies to find the home block during a war
   show_town_notifications: 'true'
+  # When set above zero this is the largest number of residents a town can support before they join/create a nation.
+  # Do not set this value to an amount less than the required_number_residents_join_nation below.
+  # Do not set this value to an amount less than the required_number_residents_create_nation below.
+  maximum_number_residents_without_nation: '0'
   # The required number of residents in a town to join a nation
   # If the number is 0, towns will not require a certain amount of residents to join a nation
   required_number_residents_join_nation: '0'